goo-oog/CRUD-API-with-Sanctum/README.md

     php -S localhost:8080

-Please, note that Laravel back-end server should run **on the same host on and port should be 8000** !
+Please, note that Laravel back-end server should run **on the same host and port should be 8000** !

 Then open `http://localhost:8080` in your browser.